Click on the red link to access the page.

-Sending SAT Scores: Before the test day you can send four free score reports to colleges every time you register for the SAT.
+Sending SAT Scores: Before the test day, you can send four free score reports to colleges every time you register for the SAT.
 There is no fee for these scores.
 After test day you can still send four free score reports to colleges up to nine days after the test.
-After that there is a fee of $12.00, but it is less expensive than the ACT, it is per order not per report.
-So if you are sending two test dates to ten schools it will only cost you $120.00, a substantial savings.
+After that, there is a fee of $12.00, but it is per order not per report.
+So if you are sending two test dates to ten schools it will cost you $120.00.

 How to Delete a Test Score/SAT: If you feel you didn't do your best on the SAT you can cancel your scores, but you need to act quickly.
 Once a request to cancel scores has been submitted, scores cannot be reinstated or reported to you or any institutions.